Welcome to ApproachAvoid.com

 • Blog

-Improve a Moment > Improve an Experience > Increase Approach
+Improve Moments > Improve Experiences > Increase Approach

-As we’ll explore in the Big Picture section, society is undergoing rapid and continuous transformation.
-This pace of change will be volatile, and how we react to this change will define our lifetimes.
+As we’ll explore in the Change section, society is undergoing rapid and continuous transformation.
+This pace of change will be volatile, and how we react to this change will define our lives.

 With the rise of the internet, artificial intelligence, and other emerging technologies, the human brain is being inundated with information.
 As a result, capturing and maintaining the attention of customers and employees is becoming increasingly costly and competitive.